-At present there is no cure for SMA, and no treatment that will repair the damage to the lower motor neurones or reverse the weakening of the muscles.
-However there is a range of options aimed at managing symptoms, reducing complications of weakness and maintaining the best quality of life for as long as possible.
+At present there are three approved treatments for SMA: nusinersen (Spinraza®), onasemnogene abeparvovec (Zolgensma®), and risdiplam (Evrysdi™).
+Their availability varies from country to country.
+There is also a range of options aimed at managing symptoms, reducing complications of weakness and maintaining the best quality of life for as long as possible.

 A baby with SMA Type 1 should receive care from a multidisciplinary team which may include specialists in neuromuscular conditions, palliative care, respiratory medicine, physiotherapy, occupational therapy, speech and language therapy, dietetics and a hospital or community consultant paediatrician.
 Where available, a key worker should assist in the co-ordination of services for the family.

 The impact of a diagnosis of SMA Type 1 on families is enormous.
-Parents should be offered ongoing support with emotional, practical and financial issues following the diagnosis of their baby (see section ‘What other help is available’).
+Parents should be offered ongoing support with emotional, practical and financial issues following the diagnosis of their baby.

 Parents should also be offered a referral for genetic counselling to help understand how SMA is passed on and the chances of other children being affected.
 Genetic counselling also provides the opportunity to discuss choices for future pregnancies.